ChaiyotMix/Test/README.md

-# Test
-This Repository for testing.
+This repository is about my Fianal Project